TristanIsrael/PSEC/README.md

 This project provides a software architecture for creating security products.

-**Safecor is being renamed Safecor.
+**PSEC is being renamed Safecor.
 During the transition you will find both names in the source code and the documentation**

 > ⚠️ **Important Notice**